larryluo1212/flutter_inappwebview_fork/README.md

 Android-specific methods can be called using the `InAppWebViewController.android` attribute.

 * `startSafeBrowsing`: Starts Safe Browsing initialization.
-* `setSafeBrowsingWhitelist({@required List<String> hosts})`: Sets the list of hosts (domain names/IP addresses) that are exempt from SafeBrowsing checks.
-The list is global for all the WebViews.
-* `getSafeBrowsingPrivacyPolicyUrl`: Returns a URL pointing to the privacy policy for Safe Browsing reporting.
-This value will never be `null`.
 * `clearSslPreferences`: Clears the SSL preferences table stored in response to proceeding with SSL certificate errors.
-* `clearClientCertPreferences`: Clears the client certificate preferences stored in response to proceeding/cancelling client cert requests.
 * `pause`: Does a best-effort attempt to pause any processing that can be paused safely, such as animations and geolocation.
 Note that this call does not pause JavaScript.
 * `resume`: Resumes a WebView after a previous call to `pause()`.
 * `getOriginalUrl`: Gets the URL that was originally requested for the current page.
+* `pageDown({@required bool bottom})`: Scrolls the contents of this WebView down by half the page size.
+* `pageUp({@required bool top})`: Scrolls the contents of this WebView up by half the view size.
+* `saveWebArchive({@required String basename, @required bool autoname})`: Saves the current view as a web archive.
+* `zoomIn`: Performs zoom in in this WebView.
+* `zoomOut`: Performs zoom out in this WebView.
+* `clearHistory`: Clears the internal back/forward list.
+* `static clearClientCertPreferences`: Clears the client certificate preferences stored in response to proceeding/cancelling client cert requests.
+* `static getSafeBrowsingPrivacyPolicyUrl`: Returns a URL pointing to the privacy policy for Safe Browsing reporting.
+This value will never be `null`.
+* `static setSafeBrowsingWhitelist({@required List<String> hosts})`: Sets the list of hosts (domain names/IP addresses) that are exempt from SafeBrowsing checks.
+The list is global for all the WebViews.
+* `static getCurrentWebViewPackage`: Gets the current Android WebView package info.

 ##### `InAppWebViewController` iOS-specific methods